 Brand Comparisons

 Three brands dominate the telehealth hair loss market: Keeps, Hims, and Roman.
 They all sell essentially the same treatments — finasteride and minoxidil — through an online consultation model.
+Both are proven to fight DHT-driven hair loss.
 So why pick one over another?

 Price, UX, product quality, and trust.
 Here’s how they stack up.